UnitedHotcakesPreferred/swipe-snap/README.md

-# Standards-Compliant, HTML-Class Managed Swipe Display
+# Standards-Compliant Swipe Display Managed by HTML Classes

-This solution is publicly available to establish a swipe display for screen, tablet &amp; mobile.
+This solution allows the public to establish a swipe display for screen, tablet &amp; mobile.
 Just:

-	1. address a list of HTML links to your image files, in a
+	1. populate a list of HTML links to your image files, in a
 	2. display managed & configured by HTML classes,
 	3. compliant to HTML4 & 5 browser standards.